Teyras/MT/text/chapters/140_stability_conclusion.md

 TODO instruction counting - pretty stable, but especially memory loads are hard to evaluate.
 Also, the output might be garbage for scripted/managed languages.

+TODO RPi clusters could be a way to go